roycoprotocol/request-for-builders/README.md

 ### Background

-Most onchain users are looking to earn yield.
-Some of them are super active, constantly rebalancing and assessing the risks of each new farm.
-Whereas others, are super passive and haven't opened their wallet in months.
-With the invention of Royco, there is now a shared standard for all different yield-earning activities.
-However, it requires active management, even moreso when it comes to things like valuing points.
+Most on-chain users are looking to earn yield on their assets.
+Some are highly active, constantly rebalancing and assessing the risks of each new yield opportunity.
+Others are passive, rarely interacting with their wallets.
+With the advent of Royco, there is now a shared standard for various yield-earning activities.
+However, maximizing returns still requires active management, especially when it comes to valuing points and navigating different incentive structures.

-Below, we propose a solution that enables anyone to construct their own yield strategy, or opt-in to a pre-defined one.
-This solution is completely decentralized, and serves both passive and active users.
+We propose a solution that enables anyone to construct their own yield strategy or opt into a predefined one.
+This solution is entirely decentralized and serves both passive and active users.

 ### How

 #### Key components:

-StrategyAdmin: A smart contract that anyone can interact with.
-Anyone can create a Strategy by selecting a list of IAMs they want to be allocated to.
-When creating a Strategy, it is also possible to set up an "Owner" who has the ability to modify the list of IAMs.
-Initially, strategies will only optimize for yield but it's possible to specify more complex strategies here in the future.
+StrategyAdmin: A smart contract that allows users to create and manage custom strategies.
+Users can select a list of Incentive Action Markets (IAMs) they want to allocate to.
+When creating a strategy, users can specify an "Owner" who has the ability to modify the list of IAMs.
+Initially, strategies will focus on optimizing for yield but can be extended to include more complex strategies in the future.

-MasterVault: The MasterVault contains all user assets in a single vault and is in charge of rebalancing.
-The MasterVault receives instructions on how to rebalance and who has earned what yield from the MerkleChallenger.
-Additionally, when the MasterVault is currently allocated into a IAM within a strategy, it establishes limit orders on the remaining IAMs at a higher yield.
+MasterVault: The MasterVault holds all user assets in a single vault and is responsible for rebalancing according to the chosen strategies.
+It interacts directly with Royco's ERC4626i vaults and uses the Royco Protocol's standard interfaces for deposits, withdrawals, and rewards management.

-MerklePoster: The MerklePoster calculates the appropriate rebalances, and yield and posts it onchain as a merkle root.
+MerklePoster: The MerklePoster calculates the appropriate rebalances and yield distributions and posts this information on-chain as a Merkle root.
+This component uses off-chain computation to optimize strategies and leverages Royco's orderbooks for efficient execution.

-MerkleChallenger: The MerkleChallenger ensures the MerklePoster has posted accurate data.
-This means there will be a verification delay.
-This can powered by a decentralized network of nodes, or an EigenLayer AVS.
+MerkleChallenger: The MerkleChallenger ensures that the data posted by the MerklePoster is accurate.
+It provides a verification layer that allows actors to challenge incorrect data.
+This process can be powered by a decentralized network of nodes or an EigenLayer Active Validator Set (AVS).
+It interacts with Royco's smart contracts to enforce challenges and corrections.

+<<<<<<< Updated upstream
 #### User flow:
 1. User to deposit assets alongside their desired strategy (opt-in to someone else or build their own) into MasterVault.
 2. User will automatically get rebalanced by the MerklePoster.